 President John Hanson was not only the first President of the United States - he was elected for his sacrifice and significant contributions to win the American Revolutionary War while becoming the Nation’s first constitutional President of the United States of America.

 Although George Washington was elected as the first President of the second adopted constitution of today, John Hanson has never received the honor to be elected under the first and original United States Constitution.
-It’s a bit surprising when you consider the fact that John Hanson was elected immediately after the defeat of the British Army and the birth of the Nation.
+It’s a bit surprising when you consider the fact that John Hanson was elected immediately after the defeat of the British Army with the birth of the Nation and by the American patriots and representatives who were most intimate to the American Revolutionary War.
 More surprising is the fact that George Washington was elected under the participation of only 10 States before New York, Rhode Island and North Carolina joined the Union while John Hanson was unanimously nominated and elected by all 13 States under the constitution that American patriots fought and died for.
 Only President John Hanson met the terms and definitions of the original United States Constitution to become the first President of the United States of America commencing with the operation of the Nations first government.

 The Nations government has operated under two constitutions and the criticism to the abandonment of the first constitution has never met its merits over the desire to form a larger government.
 One of the strongest arguments for abandonment of the original government was the inability to collect taxes and therefore the first constitution was too weak.
 With much irony, this argument has always been untrue and disingenuous when the very first problem under the second constitution was its inability to collect taxes after its ratification.
 Known to historians, an emergency session to bring Congress assembled with President Washington was called to resolve the very same problem that attempts to give reason to abandon the first constitution.